WillowTree1184/RazorCookieAuthService/README.md

 # RazorCookieAuthService
-A namespace for razor server to login, logout and get token which has been wrote in cookie.
+A namespace for the Razor server to login, logout, and get the token written in the cookie.

-There was a little accident when I uploaded it.
-So if you notice a problem with the code, please let me know as soon as possible.
+There was a small accident when I uploaded it.
+So if you find a problem with the code, please let me know as soon as possible.
 Thank you very much!

 Don't worry about security, I'm very concerned about it.
-I have updated it and will do it in the future.
+I have updated it and will continue to do so.

 > [!IMPORTANT]
-> This namespace do not included login verification part, the login funcion just write the token into the cookie.
-You must develop it by yourself.
+> This namespace does not include a login verification part, the login function just writes the token into the cookie.
+You have to develop this yourself.

 ## Quick Start
-First of all, add Nuget package `Microsoft.AspNetCore.Authorization` into your project, bacause AuthService depend on it.
+First, add the `Microsoft.AspNetCore.Authorization` nuget package to your project because the AuthService depends on it.

 Then, Copy the `CookieAuthService` floder into your project.